How do I register?

 What happens if my GPA dips below 2.00?

-Students whose records show a GPA (either for the semester or cumulatively) below 2.00 at the end of a semester are reviewed by the Administrative Board and placed on probation.
-Probation is a warning about unsatisfactory academic status.
+Students whose records show a GPA (either for the semester or cumulatively) below 2.00 at the end of a semester are reviewed by the Administrative Board and placed on academic probation.
+Academic Probation is a warning about unsatisfactory academic status.

-Probation is not made public or noted on the transcript, but parents and guardians will be informed of the change of status.
+Academic Probation is not made public or noted on the transcript, but parents and guardians will be informed of the change of status.

-Every student on probation has her academic record reviewed at the end of the probationary semester.
+Every student on academic probation has her academic record reviewed at the end of the probationary semester.
 A student whose GPA remains below 2.00 (whether for the semester or cumulatively) for two or more semesters may be required to withdraw by the Administrative Board.

 What happens if the Administrative Board requires me to withdraw?